AstraBert/RREQUESTED/README.md

   -MAXIMUM_LENGTH: Provide the maximum length of PCR product for size selection (default is 10000)

-  Input QUASARd -h to show this message again
+  Input QUASARd -h to show this message
 ```

 As said, the demultiplexing table should be a csv file, and has **mandatorily** to respect the following format: